econia-labs/econia-v5/doc/architecture-specification.md

    every new market, with a governance override enabling a new fee rate for select markets.
-1. Integrators `SHALL` have the ability to collect fees via an `integrator_fee_rate_bps: u8` argument on public functions, deposited into a specific fungible asset store reserved for that market, to enable parallelism for integrators who facilitate trades across multiple markets.
-Hence there `SHALL` also be an `integrator_fee_store: Object<T>` argument.
+1. Integrators `SHALL` have the ability to collect fees via an `integrator_fee_rate_bps: u8` argument on public functions, deposited into an integrator's market account, to enable parallelism for integrators who facilitate trades across multiple markets.
+Hence there `SHALL` also be an `integrator_market_account: Object<T>` argument.
 Integrator fees `SHALL` be assessed in the quote asset for the pair.
 1. The market's liquidity pool `SHALL` also charge a fee, mediated via market parameters, denominated in basis points.
 Within liquidity pool operations fees must be assessed in both base and quote, but `SHALL` be normalized to